varunjanumpally31/Amazon-ML-Challenge-2024/README.md

 - **Model**: MoonDream2 - Vision-Language Model available on [HuggingFace](https://huggingface.co/vikhyatk/moondream2)
 - **Training Environment**: Kaggle Notebooks with T4 GPU, Google Colab Pro with A100 GPU
 - **Training Data**: Approximately 196,000 images were used after extensive cleaning and preprocessing.

----

-This README.md provides a comprehensive overview of the project while focusing on the technical aspects and the methodology used in the challenge.